 There are a number of restrictions for foreign-made drugs to gain access to tenders and auctions for the purchase of drugs.
 Foreign drugs are not allowed for tenders and auctions, provided that applications for participation are submitted in relation to 2 or more drugs of Russian production or the EAEU countries production.

 To obtain the appropriate status, sufficient processing of goods on the territory is necessary.
-Sufficiency criteria are defined in the Resolution of the Russian Government of 02.08.2016 No. 744, where “sufficient processing” for drugs, serums and vaccines is defined as the production of the finished dosage form.
+Sufficiency criteria are defined in the Resolution of the Russian Government of 02.08.2016 No. 744 and the Resolution of the Russian Government of 30.11.2015 No. 1289.
 Confirmation of the drug’s local status is made by issuing an ST-1 certificate.

 No. Requirements for quality certification are the same both for drugs produced in Russia and for foreign ones.
 The procedure for taxation of drugs is the same.
 Import customs duties are applicable only for drugs of foreign production.